-A rate "lock" or "commitment" is a lender's promise to hold a particular interest rate and a certain number of points for you for a certain period while your application is processed.
-This protects you from getting through your entire application process and learning at the end that the interest rate has gone up.
+A rate "lock" or "commitment" is a lender's promise to lock in a certain interest rate and a certain number of points for you for a certain period while your application is processed.
+This prevents you from getting through your whole application process and discovering at the end that your interest rate has risen higher.

 Do you have a question regarding a mortgage program?